LaurentRDC/iris-ued/docs/source/workflow.rst

 Polycrystalline scattering vector calibration
 ---------------------------------------------

-On the above images, the scattering vector range is meaningless.
+On the above images, the scattering vector range might not be right.
 To calibrate the scattering vector range based on a known structure, select the 'Calibrate scattering vector' option from the 'Dataset' menu.

 .. image:: images/calibrate_option.png